MEng Chemical with Nuclear Engineering

 - 256 GB SSD HDD

-If you do not have your own laptop, the Department has a number of laptops available for loan for the duration of your course – a deposit of £100 will be required, refundable on return of the laptop at the end of your programme of study.
+The Department has a number of laptops available for loan for the duration of your course.
+A deposit of £100 is required, refundable when you return the laptop at the end of your course.

 Bursaries and scholarships